-Strongly motivated from in various fields including machine learning, the methodology of sparse optimization has been developed intensively so far.
-Especially, the of algorithms for solving problems with nonsmooth regularizers remarkable.
-However, those algorithms suppose that weight parameters of regularizers, called hyperparameters hereafter, are prefixed, but it is a crucial matter how the best hyperparameter should be selected.
-In this paper, we focus on the hyperparameter selection of regularizers related to the l_p function with 0 and apply a bilevel programming strategy, wherein we need to solve a bilevel problem, whose lower-level problem is nonsmooth, possibly nonconvex and non-Lipschitz.
-Recently, for solving a bilevel problem for hyperparameter selection of the pure l_p (0 < p < 1) regularizer Okuno et al. discovered new necessary optimality conditions, called SB(scaled bilevel)-KKT conditions, and further proposed a smoothing-type algorithm using a specific smoothing function.
-However, this optimality measure is loose in the sense that there could be many points that satisfy the SB-KKT conditions.
-In this work, we propose new bilevel KKT conditions, which are new necessary optimality conditions tighter than the ones proposed by Okuno et al. Moreover, we propose a unified smoothing approach using smoothing functions that belong to the Chen-Mangasarian class, and then prove that generated iteration points accumulate at bilevel KKT points under milder constraint qualifications.
-Another contribution is that our approach and analysis are applicable to a wider class of regularizers.
-Numerical comparisons demonstrate which smoothing functions work well for hyperparameter optimization via bilevel optimization approach.
+Strongly motivated from applications in various fields including machine learning, the methodology of sparse optimization has been developed intensively so far.
+Especially, the advancement of algorithms for solving problems with nonsmooth regularizers has been remarkable.
+However, those algorithms suppose that weight parameters of regularizers, called hyperparameters hereafter, are pre-fixed, but it is a crucial matter how the best hyperparameter should be selected.
+In this paper, we focus on the hyperparameter selection of regularizers related to the l_p function with $0 and apply a bilevel programming strategy, wherein we need to solve a bilevel problem, whose lower-level problem is nonsmooth, possibly nonconvex and non-Lipschitz.
+Recently, for solving a bilevel problem for hyperparameter selection of the pure <math>\ell_p$ (0) regularizer Okuno et al. discovered new necessary optimality conditions, called SB(scaled bilevel)-KKT conditions, and further proposed a smoothing-type algorithm using a specific smoothing function.
+However, this opti-